-Objects How much you can carry depends on Strength and Stamina, plus the size and weight of the items you're lugging.
-Check your inventory occasionally to see how efficiently you're managing your objects.
-Otherwise, you may be unpleasantly surprised when items your Stats don't allow for start falling on the ground.
+How much you can carry depends on Strength and Stamina, plus the size and weight of the items you're lugging.
+Check your Inventory occasionally to see how efficiently you're managing your objects.
+Otherwise, you may be unpleasantly surprised when items start falling on the ground.